Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • No fallback options defined

-• In case of AWS failure: Total outage
+• In case of AWS outage: total outage

-• Option 1 (Activation: 30 Min): Emergency landing page on Azure with "Order now by phone" + hotline expansion.
-Allows reduced order processing.
+• Option 1 (Activation: 30 min): Emergency landing page on Azure with "Order by phone now" + hotline expansion.
+Enables reduced order processing.

-• Option 2 (Activation: 2 Hrs): Basic shop on Azure with reduced features (main products only, no customization).
-Allows ~70% normal capacity.
+• Option 2 (Activation: 2 hrs): Basic shop on Azure with reduced features (main products only, no customization).
+Enables ~70% of normal capacity.

 • Emergency landing page + Azure setup: CHF 15K one-time